archiemartini/CV/README.md

 - I am a talented chef, an accomplished eater and an unmatched drinker
 - I've been obsessed with bouldering and rock climbing for many years and I'm currently attending a strongman gym in East London.
 Watch this space 💪
 - I'm an avid film and television fan, with a savant knowledge of comedy to boot.
+- I'd say I'm a gamer, but that implies I play anything more than DayZ, Rocket League, and Mario Kart (Wii)